 New ingredients for feeds and food can be notified in the following ways:

-For supplements, these 3 approaches can also be used.
-There is also a 4th option.
+For supplements there is also a 4th option.
 The National Animal Supplements Council (NASC) is recognized by the FDA and deals specifically with ingredients, ingredients producers and suppliers, and supplement producers for supplements, not feeds or food.
 Like the FDA and AAFCO, there is a rigorous system of review for ingredients and suppliers.

 Health Canada oversees human and animal food safety, and the regulations are enforced by the Canadian Food Inspection Agency (CFIA).
 Pet foods and supplements are not presently regulated in Canada, however industry standards are high and there is a level of facility and product oversight conducted by both the CFIA and FDA (for those producers exporting to the USA).

 Animal feed supplements, while not regulated, fall under the Veterinary Health Products program, which is a system of voluntary registration of ingredients and products.
 New ingredients are carefully reviewed for safety and efficacy in target species and added to a growing list of ingredients deemed safe for use.
 New products notifications are reviewed and if requirements are met, then the product is issued a Veterinary Health Product notification number (NN).
 The NN must be shown on product labels, and VHP designation therefore lets the consumer know that the product is deemed safe – it is considered a very useful marketing tool.